 Does it matter what type of airplane someone gets their private pilot’s license in?

 The short answer is no. A private pilot’s license earned in one type of single engine land airplane is equally as valid as a private pilot’s license earned in another make or model of single engine land airplane.
 Say for example you have your heart set on owning a Husky and landing in the bush.
-You can still get your license in any type of single engine aircraft you want, whether that be a Piper Cherokee, a Cessna 172, or a Diamond Katana.
+You can still get your license in any type of single engine aircraft you want, whether that be a Piper Cherokee, a Cessna 172, or other aircraft.
 Once you have your license, you would simply spend a little time with an instructor in the specific make and model you want to fly to get checked out.
 In fact most knowledgeable and experienced pilots and instructors agree that learning to fly a variety of different makes and models of airplanes will make you a superior pilot.
-Additionally, if you learned to fly in another type of aircraft and you’re wondering whether you could fly our Diamond DA-20, we invite you to take a flight.
-You’ll be pleasantly surprised what a joy the DA-20 Katana is to fly.

 Our airplane is a VFR trainer, how can we offer instrument ratings?